parbatrajpurohit/parbatrajpurohit/README.md

 # Hi there, I'm Parbat Singh Rajpurohit 👋

 ## 🚀 About Me
 I'm a **Data Engineer and Data Analyst** with a strong focus on optimizing large-scale datasets and developing efficient data workflows.
-Currently, I'm pursuing my **Master of Science in Automotive Software Engineering** at **TU Chemnitz, Germany**.
+Currently, holding my **Master of Science in Automotive Software Engineering** at **TU Chemnitz, Germany**.
 My passion lies in leveraging modern tools and technologies to drive data-driven solutions.

 ## 💻 What I Do
 - **Data Engineering**: Expertise in Apache Spark, Delta Lake, and distributed data processing.